Ismael Laguna

-Ismael Laguna Meneses (born June 28, 1943, in Colón, Panama) is a former professional boxer and two-time Undisputed Lightweight Champion.
+Ismael Laguna Meneses (June 28, 1943 – September 8, 2026) was a Panamanian professional boxer and two-time Undisputed Lightweight Champion.
 He was inducted into the International Boxing Hall of Fame in 2001.

 Professional career

-Known as "El Tigre Colonense", Laguna was the World Lightweight Champion in 1965 and later regained the belt in 1970, but he was stripped of his WBC title prior to losing the WBA Title to Ken Buchanan.
+Known as "El Tigre Colonense", Laguna was the World Lightweight Champion in 1965 and later regained the belt in 1970, but he was stripped of his WBC title prior to losing the WBA title to Ken Buchanan.

 Laguna also lost 15 round decisions in two other bids to regain his lightweight title, in 1967 against Carlos Ortiz, and in 1971 to Ken Buchanan.
 He retired after the loss to Buchanan in 1971.

-Laguna was inducted into the International boxing hall of fame in 2001.
+He was inducted into the International Boxing Hall of Fame in 2001.

+Death

+Laguna died on September 8, 2026, at the age of 83.